Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 # Knowledge repository about the Kong Feng GB BOY COLOUR

 The GB Boy Colour is a Chinese Game Boy Color (GBC) clone from brand new parts made by the [Kong Feng Company](http://www.furrtek.org/?a=aliname) (KF).
 The model follows the [GB Boy](https://www.furrtek.org/?a=gbboy), a Game Boy clone.
 The GB Boy Colour is now apparently discontinued and replaced by a weird GBA form factor clone (that does not play GBA games).
 The (laughable) consequence is that the GB Boy Colour in the GBC form factor is now more expensive than a legit GBC in 2023.
 It's been retro faster than the retro.
-As usual with Chinese repro, there is no available story and the origin of the KF main processor is not documented (reverse engineering or just leak of the masks, who knows...).
+As usual with Chinese repro, there is no available story and the origin of the KF main processor is not documented (pure reverse engineering or just leak of the masks, who knows...).

-Number of units produced is of course unknown but Chinese market is so huge that it could easily be order of magnitude more than genuine GBC.
+Some batches sometimes reappear on Aliexpress but never with reliable sellers.
+It seems that two versions with noticeably different PCB / components were sold.
+I have the "full shitty electrolytic caps" version.
+Number of units produced is of course unknown but Chinese market is so humongous that it could easily be order of magnitude more than genuine GBC, knowing that the manufacturing time code for the main processor chip is...
+2007.

 ## Packaging as received from Aliexpress (2019)
 ![](/Pictures/Box_content_1.jpg)